 Students who miss 30 minutes of a class period will be counted absent.
 Students with more than four absences don't meet the minimum standards of the class and will be dropped, unless the student is quarantined, or all the absences are the result of school trips.
 Students who are borderline (59,69,79,89) at the end of the semester will be moved up a letter grade if they have 1 or 0 absences.
 The final is optional for students with an A average or 1 or 0 absences.
 Students who are 5 or more minutes late will be counted absent each time after the second time.
-The class will be working from the Workbook each day, so students who habitually don't bring their Workbooks to class will be counted absent, starting with the third time.
+The class will be working from the Workbook each day, so students who habitually don't bring their Workbook to class will be counted absent, starting with the third time.

-\My Policies Regarding Covid (Including Attendance):
+My Policies Regarding Covid (Including Attendance):

-\Please practice good hygiene when you're in SPC buildings, particularly our classroom. \If you are guarantined and/or catch Covid:

-- 1. please stay home until you're safe to be around others; - 2. please email me about the situation: kmcclellan@southplainscollege.edu - please contact DeEtte Edens: 806-716-2376 or dedens@southplainscollege.edu \she's the one who'll send me (and all your other professors) documentation so that your absences can be excused

-\If you have questions, either email me kmcclellan@southplainscollege.edu or call me: 806-716-2437, and I'll be happy to try to answer them.

-\For those who are quarantined for an extended period of time (more than a week of class), please email your assignments to me as attachments in Word; I don't accept documents sent in Google Docs or Blackboard.

-\You won't be penalized for absences as long as you've submitted the documentation; however, you'll need to turn in all assignments in a responsible, timely manner and keep up with the rest of the class.
+- \Please practice good hygiene when you're in SPC buildings, particularly our classroom. - \If you are quarantined and/or catch Covid: - 1. please stay at home until you're safe to be around others; - 2. please email me about the situation so that I can send you the assignments: kmcclellan@southplainscollege.edu - 3. please contact DeEtte Edens: 806-716-2376 or dedens@southplainscollege.edu \she's the one who'll send me documentation so that your absences can be excused - \If you have questions, either email me kmcclellan@southplainscollege.edu or call me: 806-716-2437, and I'll be happy to try to answer them. - \For those who are guarantined, please email your assignments to me. - \For those who are quarantined, please email your assignments to me as attachments in Word; I don't accept documents sent in Google Docs or Blackboard. - \You won't be penalized for absences as long as you've submitted the documentation; however, you'll need to turn in all assignments in a responsible and timely manner.
 Every situation is different, and I'll do my best to help you through this.
+Hopefully, we'll be back to normal next semester.